plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

     It remains in manager `plone.belowcontenttitle`.
 -   Plone 6.0 renames the `plone.belowcontenttitle.keywords` viewlet to `plone.keywords`, and moves it from manager `plone.belowcontent` to `plone.belowcontentbody`.
 -   Plone 6.0 adds the `plone.rights` viewlet in manager `plone.belowcontentbody`.
--   Plone 6.0 moves the `plone.footer` viewlet from `plone.app.layout/viewlets` to `plone.app.portlets`.
-    The viewlet remains in manager `plone.portalfooter`.
-    It renders the portlets from the `plone.footerportlets` portlet manager.

 This is the same information in table form.
 You can toggle navigation to make more of the table visible.